Gizra/Gizra-Way-Book/approach_data_structure_task.md

 # How to approach a new task, and its underlying data structure

-When you need to deal with new task, sometimes things seem confusing and even a simple task may be overwhelming because you don’t know from where to start.
+When approaching a new task, it may seem overwhelming because you don’t know from where to start.

-In this chappter we will present a method that includes a few steps of logical thinking to help you find the starting point from which to approach a task.
-A task being understanding how to implement a set of requirements, by first finding the underlying data structure.
+In this chapter we will present a method that includes a few steps of logical thinking to help you find the starting point.
+The task is understanding the set of requirements for implementation and it is done by first finding the underlying data structure.

 A task is often composed of many small parts.
 We need to break the "problem" down to atom parts and reveal the entities and the relationships between them.
-It is ultimately a world of circles and arrows.
+It is ultimately a world of circles, lines, and arrows.

 Take a look at the following simple scenario: